noelwelsh/noelwelsh.com/content/posts/2024-04-17-direct-style.md

 We use the same trick with `Print.apply`, which is a general purpose constructor.
 You can call `apply` with any expression and it will be converted to a context function.
 (As far as I know it is not essential to use `inline`, but all the examples I learned from do this so I do it as well.
 I assume it is an optimization.)

-Direct-style composition needs another bit of special sauce: if there is given value of the correct type in scope of a context function, that values will be automatically applied to the function.
-This is what makes direct-style composition, an example of which is shown below, work.
+Running a `Print[A]` uses another bit of special sauce: if there is given value of the correct type in scope of a context function, that given value will be automatically applied to the function.
+This is also what makes direct-style composition, an example of which is shown below, work.
 The calls to `Print.print` are in a context where a `Console` is available, and so will be evaluated once the surrounding context function is run.

 ```scala
 def red: Print[A] =